 Frittola or Frittula

 Waste not, want not.
-This dish takes the unused parts of a calf and turns it into a street food dish that Sicilians adore.
+This dish takes the unused parts of a calf and turns them into a street food dish that Sicilians adore.
 These leftover parts get boiled and then—you guessed it—deep-fried to a crisp.
 A dash of pepper, a healthy squeeze of fresh lemon, and it all gets wrapped up in a paper cone for consumption while wandering Sicilian streets.

 Pane con la Milza (or Pani câ Meusa)